Nordix/openldap-ppolicy-pwdcheck-module/README.md

 Setting value 0 disables this check.

-⚠️ **Note:** Due to a bug, consecutive characters are counted incorrectly, resulting in the effective limit being one less than the configured value.
+⚠️ Due to a bug, consecutive characters are counted incorrectly, resulting in the effective limit being one less than the configured value.
 This behavior is preserved for compatibility with the original module.

 ##### Password Contains Username (`contains_username`)

 If enabled, this option rejects any password that includes the username.
 For example, for the DN `uid=john,ou=people,dc=example,dc=com`, the username `john` is checked against the password.
-If the password contains `john`, it will be rejected.
+For example, if the password is `john2025!`, it will be rejected because it contains the username `john`.

 ##### Example configuration